top of page

 North Dakota had a record number of ballots cast in the November election, and more people than usual chose to vote early in-person.
 With a 20% turnout for the June Primary/City Election Day, we know there's much more work to do.
 Building a culture of voting and civic engagement is year-round work, and we are committed to the task.

-In 2025, we will focus on voting rights in the ND Legislative Session, expand our how to run for office program, explore voter engagement for incarcerated North Dakotans, and work with high school teachers to create civics resources.
+Looking forward to 2025, we'll focus on voting rights advocacy in the state Legislative Session, expand our how to run for office program, explore voter engagement for incarcerated North Dakotans, and work with high school teachers to create civics resources.
 But let's not jump to 2025 just yet.
 Join us in looking back at our impact in 2024.

 Empowering